Primitive wonderful varieties: Reduction to the primitive cases

-\begin{proposition}[\cite{BP11}] Let $\s=(S^p,\Sigma,\A)$ be a spherical $G$-system with a positive $n$-comb $D$, with $n>1$.
+\begin{proposition}[{\cite[\S6]{BP11}}] Let $\s=(S^p,\Sigma,\A)$ be a spherical $G$-system with a positive $n$-comb $D$, with $n>1$.
 If for all $\alpha\in S_D$ there exists a wonderful $G$-variety with spherical system $\s_\alpha$, then there exists a wonderful $G$-variety with spherical system $\s$. \end{proposition}

-In this case the principal isotropy group of the wonderful $G$-variety with spherical system $\s$ can be explicilty constructed starting from the principal isotropy groups of the wonderful $G$-varieties with spherical systems $\s_\alpha$, for $\alpha\in S_D$ (see \cite[Section~5.4]{BP11} for details).
+In this case a principal isotropy group of the wonderful $G$-variety with spherical system $\s$ can be explicitly constructed starting from the principal isotropy groups of the wonderful $G$-varieties with spherical systems $\s_\alpha$, for $\alpha\in S_D$ (see \cite[\S5.3 and \S5.4]{BP11} for details).